isomorphisms/economics/README.md

 Every year $__ trillion worth of bonds change hands globally.

 For comparison the sum total value of all public companies [^ NB: calculating the price based on the marginal is not really correct because as you tried to sell all of the company's shares, the price might change.] is ~~.
-And ____ changes hands each year.
+And xyzabc changes hands each year.

 ###### capital structure